 So I’m no stranger to smoking – in fact, it is one of my absolute favorite ways to cook.
 There’s something about crackling wood or charcoal that just takes an otherwise plain piece of meat to amazingly delicious levels.
+Everyone deserves to know how to smoke ribs on a charcoal grill.

 It can take a slab of beef with salt and pepper and turn it into a tender, flavorful main dish, and the same goes for today.